Urbs in horto

 Urbs in Horto is devoted to conditions found along edges–liminal boundaries where utilitarian spaces press against private confines.
 Hastily constructed and improvised structures found in these settings are most compelling.
 Barriers such as fences, trellis, and planters are meant to serve practical, sometimes makeshift functions, yet they exceed their intended use to become elegant (or interestingly inelegant) forms.
 Within these marginal relationships, lush growth–both cultivated and invasive–runs wild.

-The project incorporates in-situ documentation, computer-aided 3D design, and constructions of found materials–a ranging approach that intentionally blurs boundaries.
+The project incorporates in-situ documentation and constructed scenarios–a ranging approach that intentionally blurs boundaries.
 Intimate space invades public territory, while artifice and reality share common ground.
 The work is as much a record as it is a fabrication.
 It reflects the topography’s complex history and my own hand in effecting change.